Dynamos, Highlanders Match Abandoned After Crowd Trouble

 Dynamos were leading through goals by Keith Madera (2′) and Frank Makarati (33′).

-Police officers were forced to interfere to clear the pitch but without success.
+Police officers were forced to intervene to clear the pitch but without success, and at one point were forced to retreat as Bosso fans charged at them.

 The Match Commissioner had to call off the match after a restart failed.